 Sun Life Class Action Update

-Update May 20, 2026
+Update June 2, 2026

-Please note that we are not accepting phone calls at this time while we transition to a new phone service.
+Please note we are not accepting phone calls at this time while we transition to a new phone service.
 You can reach us via email at SunLifeClassAction@complexlaw.ca

 Background